Berkeley-Correctness-Group/DLint/README.md

 Configure and Extend DLint
 ------------------------------
-DLint framework is designed to easily add new dynamic analysis by adding a new file and overriding a few functions. ([More details](https://github.com/Berkeley-Correctness-Group/DLint/wiki/DLint-Developer-Guide)).
+DLint framework is designed to easily add new dynamic analysis by adding a new file and overriding a few functions. ([See More](https://github.com/Berkeley-Correctness-Group/DLint/wiki/DLint-Developer-Guide)).

 Try DLint on VirtualBox